 Rob Packer’s poem ‘Modern Life’ written on Liane Strauss’ ‘Deep Breathing Line’ online course was published by the Honest Ulsterman.

 Three poems written by Sally Long on Karen McCarthy Woolf’s ‘Human/Nature’ course have been accepted for publication in Southlight, The Stare’s Nest & London Grip, respectively.

 ‘There is a rotting deer carcass in the corner’ by Cristina Haraba was publishing in the most recent Magma and on their website.
 It was written on Mario Petrucci’s Advanced Poetry Workshop, and two poems written on Hannah Lowe’s APW have just been accepted by Cake Magazine.

 Janet Lees’ poem ‘Mapping Hi-Zex Island‘ came 3rd in the Bristol Poetry Prize having been written on Claire Trévien’s ‘Deep Sea Diving: Language of Coastlines and the Sea’ course.

-Fiona Larkin’s poem ‘Poem‘ was published in Issue 5 of The High Window.
+Fiona Larkin’s poem ‘Tracing the Night‘ was published in Issue 5 of The High Window.
 She workshopped it in Kathryn Maris’ ‘Advanced Poetry Workshop’.